 One of the complaints of unsafe actions included late merging of vehicles where a lane is closed.
-The London Free Press quoted Constable Jay Denorer ont this issue:
+The London Free Press quoted Constable Jay Denorer on this issue:

 “A lot of times, coming down to one lane, people will start passing on the shoulder (of the road) to try and get in front of somebody,” he said.
 Noting there is ample notification of construction zones ahead, Denorer said “there’s no reason for it, it’s just people being impatient.”

-In the past year or two there has been considerable publicity focused on drivers to adopt a new merging technique called the “Zipper Merge” when approaching a closed lane.
-The approach was supported in the State of Minnesota and supported by research from Germany and the Viriginal Transportation Research Council.
+In the past year or two there has been considerable publicity focused on drivers needing to adopt a new merging technique called the “Zipper Merge” when approaching a closed lane.
+The approach was supported in the State of Minnesota as well as by research from Germany and the Virginia Transportation Research Council.
 The City of London has also promoted the Zipper Merge as described on its website:

 “The zipper merge is a late merge strategy where all available lanes of traffic are used right up to the lane closure.
 Drivers then alternate into the open lane.
 The zipper merge strategy is most effective when there are high traffic volumes on the road, combined with low average speeds due to congestion.”